 Cartoonists were comedians, clowns, jokesters, and buffoons.
 They believed that they’d never worked a day in their lives.
 At Warner Brother’s Studios, the Looney Tune artists lived and worked in a building they called, Termite Terrace.
 When they weren’t dreaming up gags, they were outside acting them out.
 Frank Tashlin, Chuck Jones, Friz Frieling, and Bob Clampett were the main directors at Warner Brothers in 1942.
 Each had his own style, his own method, but the gags were often shared between them.

 With the Hays Office flooded with films to preview, someone in the Termite Terrace came up with a plan to slip something past the censors: just a few frames of Bugs Bunny’s penis.
-I’ve interviewed three artists/animators about this conspiracy, two of whom would only talk about this off the record, but finally agreed to speak “anonymously.”
+I’ve interviewed three artists/animators about this conspiracy, two of whom would only talk about this off the record, finally agreeing to speak “anonymously.”

 This is one of those secrets that just couldn’t stay hidden.
 Nobody is sure who thought it up, but the animators made sure cells had been drawn up to replace any footage excised, just in case the reviewer (or reviewers) caught the offensive frames.